leanprover-community/aesop/README.md

     omitted, defaults to 1.
   - For `unsafe` rules, a percentage between 0% and 100%.
 Cannot be omitted.
     You may omit the `unsafe` phase specification when giving a percentage.
+  - For `unfold` rules, a penalty can be given, but it is currently ignored.

 - `<builder>` is one of the builders given above.
 If you want to pass options to a builder, write it like this (with mandatory parentheses):